georust/rinex/README.md

 * introduce `types::Type::foo`
 * provide new `record::Record` declination
-* create `rinex/src/foo` sub directory and provide at least a rinex/src/foo/record.rs for the file body
+* create `rinex/src/foo` subdirectory and provide at least a rinex/src/foo/record.rs for the file body
 * add new specific header fields if need be, define them in `rinex/src/foo`
 * attach unit tests to the new `rinex/src/foo` structures & methods
-* provide relevant (but truncated, to keep repo size reasonnable) raw data, under `test_resources/`
+* provide relevant (but truncated, to keep repo size reasonable) raw data, under `test_resources/`
 * add new type to `test_resources` testbench in `tests/parser.rs`
 * add a focused testbench, in `tests/foo.rs` with specific fields test

 ### Adding more RINEX data

-* only introduce non existing RINEX declinations
+* only introduce non-existing RINEX declinations
-* truncate huge files to maintain a reasonnable repo size
+* truncate huge files to maintain a reasonable repo size

 ### TODO